Benjamin Siegrist

-Benjamin Kevin Siegrist (born 31 January 1992) is a Swiss professional footballer who plays as a goalkeeper for Serie A club Genoa, on loan from Liga I club Rapid București.
+Benjamin Kevin Siegrist (born 31 January 1992) is a Swiss professional footballer who plays as a goalkeeper.

 He was a member of the Switzerland squad at the 2012 Olympic Games in London and went on to represent the Swiss Under-21s.
 In 2009, Siegrist was part of his nation's FIFA U-17 World Cup winning side, during which he also received the competition's inaugural Golden Glove award for best goalkeeper.
 During seven years in the Aston Villa Academy Siegrist undertook a series of short-term loans to English Football League and Conference sides.
 After a spell in the Swiss Super League with Vaduz, Siegrist signed for Scottish club Dundee United in 2018.

 Club career

 Aston Villa

 Siegrist was born in Therwil, Basel-Country.
 Having been spotted playing for local side FC Therwil, Siegrist continued his youth career at FC Basel in his native Switzerland and during his time there he won the Swiss U-16 league in 2008.
 In January 2009, just prior to his 17th birthday, he signed for Aston Villa of the Premier League.
 He represented the reserve and academy teams, and in July 2010 he linked up with local side Tamworth with a view to a season-long loan.
 The loan move never materialised, but Siegrist did play for the club in two pre-season friendlies against Rugby Town and Leamington.
 As a Villa youth player, he helped the club to the reach the final of the 2009–10 FA Youth Cup (which was lost 3–2 on aggregate to Chelsea) and the 2011–12 Premier Reserve League South title.

 Ahead of the 2012–13 season Siegrist was promoted to Aston Villa's first team squad, receiving the number 39 shirt in the process.